 In both these cases, the entire workflow is pre-set.
 Based on my behaviour and current location, MakeMyTrip’s email hit my inbox after a span of just 24 hours.
 Infact, they followed up with another email after 48 hours from my first activity.
 Each email was carefully crafted and was definitely automated.

 If you want to create a drip email campaign that shows results, you will need to plan out all the if-then conditions.
-For instance, in EasySendy Drip you have the flexible drag and drop email campaign editor.
+For instance, in EasySendy Pro you have the flexible drag and drop email campaign editor.
 You can set up actions, conditions, and decisional triggers to schedule your email drips.
-Below is an example of a welcome drip we created for our new customers.
+Below is an example of a welcome drip we create for our new customers.
 If you see closely, we follow up with a text message after 1 day after the new user has opened the welcome email.
 We have another action scheduled where we reach out to the user in 1 hour’s time.

 7. Customer Retention is quintessential